 - 26 to 50 FTEs will receive up to $20,000

-If you’re interested in getting an exact estimate of the grant you could receive, you can check out the grant size estimator provided by the NJEDA.
+Interested in getting an exact estimate of the grant you could receive?
+Check out the grant size estimator provided by the NJEDA.

 Yes!
 The state of New Jersey is seeking to help those industries most adversely affected by the COVID pandemic.
 Restaurants, child care services, micro-businesses (businesses with less than 5 employees).

 Grants will be prioritized to restaurants, child care services, micro-businesses, and small businesses in general.
-Those who did not apply or were not approved for the third round of the NJEDA grants are also among those whose applications will be looked on favorably.
+Those who didn’t receive a third round NJEDA grants are among those whose applications will be looked on favorably.

-The last group that should be taking special interest in these grants is anyone who’s business lies in an “opportunity zone.”
-Some of you might remember that New Jersey used to refer to these areas as Urban Enterprise Zones, either way, it’s worth checking out if your business is within these areas designated by the state.
+Finally, anyone who’s business lies in an “opportunity zone” should take special interest in these grants.
+Some might remember that New Jersey used to call these Urban Enterprise Zones. either way, it’s worth checking out if your business is within these areas designated by the state.

-More information on opportunity zones can be found here, something that’s definitely worth your time if you fall in an area designated as such.
+More information on opportunity zones can be found here.
+This is something that’s definitely worth your time if you fall in an area designated as such.

-In line with the State’s commitment to a stronger, fairer recovery, Phase 4 funding will be allocated to support the most adversely affected businesses, including restaurants, micro-businesses, and child care providers, as well as other small businesses.
-To ensure grants reach businesses in the hardest hit communities, including communities of color, one-third of funding will be targeted to businesses with a primary business location within the 715 census tracts designated as eligible to be selected as an Opportunity Zone.
+Following the State’s commitment to a better recovery, Phase 4 funding is allocated to support the most adversely affected businesses.
+This includes restaurants, micro-businesses, and child care providers, as well as other small businesses.
+The state wants to ensure grants reach businesses in the hardest hit communities, including communities of color.
+One-third of funding will be targeted to businesses with a primary business location within the 715 census tracts designated as eligible to be selected as an Opportunity Zone.

-You can use your grant to replace lost revenue that you would have used to pay employees or general operating expenses.
+You can use your grant to replace lost revenue that you would have used for payroll or operating expenses.